Zeynab-jalalian/Social-links-profile/README.md

 # Frontend Mentor - Social links profile

-This is a solution to the [Recipe Page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
+This is a solution to the [Social links profile on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).

 ![Design preview for the Recipe page coding challenge](pic2.png)